 This has been especially true with the Eiffel Tower, the grand wonder of the world that has been so iconic.
 There are innumerable imitations of it around the world and none so striking yet none opposed, including the city of Las Vegas’ attempt at recreating the famous attractions of the world, successfully to an extent.

 So, where does the idea of patenting and plagiarizing an architectural concept bring us?
 The answer is quite vague and clear at the same time.
-However, it does relay an opinion that when it comes to the designs and innovation in architecture, uniqueness and originality triumphs every other trait.
+However, it does relay an opinion that when it comes to designs and innovation in architecture, uniqueness, and originality triumph over every other trait.
 To conclude, do the calls for plagiarism reforms ring hollow or ring true in the architecture world?

 Like everything else in it, the verdict is yet undecided.